travis-ci/docs-travis-ci-com/source/content/docs/user/languages/php.md

 ## Choosing PHP versions to test against

 PHP workers on travis-ci.org provide PHP 5.2, 5.3, 5.4 including XDebug as well as PHPUnit.
-A minimalistic .travis.yml file would looks like this:
+A minimalistic .travis.yml file would look like this:

     language: php
     php: